Chimney Leak Assessment and Repair

 Flashing is sealed down with tar or another waterproof sealant.
 Tar particularly gets worn down easily.
 If you know your flashing is sealed with tar, talk to one of our professionals about new sealing and waterproofing options.

-Brick and mortar
+Brick and Mortar Wear

 This is one of the most common sources.
 Mortar joints and other parts of the masonry are easily damaged from water problems.